 Ruby is known for having a great ecosystem of code sharing within the community.
 Rubygems and Bundler have done an amazing job in simplifying this process and dependency management, even influencing modern package managers for other languages.

-Every developer that is new to Ruby also knows how to require a file and/or an installed Gem.
+a file and/or an installed Gem.
 However, one of the most under estimated features of a Ruby Gem is the capacity of running as a standalone command-line executable.

 Today we are going to build a simple weather CLI using plain Ruby with the help of Bundler.
 The full project is also available on GitHub.